On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

-\begin{proof} When $\pi$ is CAP or endoscopic, the construction of $\rho_{\pi,\l}$ follows from the construction of Galois representations for elliptic modular forms.
+\begin{proof} When $\pi$ is CAP or endoscopic, the construction of $\rho_\lambda$ follows from the construction of Galois representations for elliptic modular forms.
 A discussion of these cases is given in \cite[pp. 537--538]{mok2014galois}.
-In these cases, $\rho_{\pi, \l}$ is reducible.
+In these cases, $\rho_\lambda$ is reducible.

-When $\pi$ is of general type, there are two different constructions of the compatible system of $\l$-adic Galois representations attached to $\pi$: \begin{itemize} \item The original construction, due to Laumon \cite{Laumon} and Weissauer \cite{Weissauer}, builds on previous work of Taylor \cite{taylor1993}, and works directly with a symplectic Shimura variety.
+When $\pi$ is of general type (type \textbf{(G)} in the notation of \cite{schmidt_cap}), there are two different constructions of the compatible system of $\lambda$-adic Galois representations attached to $\pi$: \begin{itemize} \item The original construction, due to Laumon \cite{Laumon} and Weissauer \cite{Weissauer}, builds on previous work of Taylor \cite{taylor1993}, and works directly with a symplectic Shimura variety.
 The Galois representations are constructed from the \'etale cohomology of Siegel threefolds.
-The fact that the Galois representations are valued in $\Gf(\Qlb)$ was proven by Weissauer in \cite{Weissauersymplectic}. \item The second construction, due to Sorensen \cite{sorensen}, utilises the transfer map from $\Gf$ to $\GL_4$ in combination with Harris--Taylor's construction of Galois representations for automorphic representations of $\GL_4$, which uses unitary Shimura varieties \cite{harris-taylor}.
-Sorensen's construction initially applies to generic automorphic representations.
-Applying his results to Siegel modular forms relies on Arthur's classification (see Section \ref{Arthur}): Siegel modular forms correspond to non-generic automorphic representations, but Arthur's classification ensures that every $L$-packet contains a generic automorphic representation.
-Using this construction, Mok \cite[Theorem 3.5]{mok2014galois} proves local-global compatibility at ramified primes. \end{itemize}
+The fact that the Galois representations are valued in $\Gf$ was proven by Weissauer in \cite{Weissauersymplectic}. \item The second construction, due to Sorensen \cite{sorensen}, utilises the transfer map from $\Gf$ to $\GL_4$ in combination with Harris--Taylor's construction of Galois representations for automorphic representations of $\GL_4$, which uses unitary Shimura varieties \cite{harris-taylor}.
+Sorensen's costruction works in the more general setting of automorphic representations $\pi$ of $\Gf(\A_F)$, with $F$ totally real, so long as there exists a weak functorial lift of $\pi$ to $\GL_4$.
+For cohomological automorphic representations of $\Gf(\AQ)$, the existence of this lift is due to Weissauer \cite{Weissauersymplectic}*{Thm.\ 1}.
+Using this construction, Mok \cite[Thm.\ 3.5]{mok2014galois} proves local-global compatibility at ramified primes. \end{itemize}

-Irreducibility when $\l$ is sufficiently large is \cite[Theorem B]{Ramakrishnan}.
-With the exception of parts 5 and 7, this theorem is known without Arthur's classification.